Revolve Finance Accountholder Agreement

 6. Death or Adjudication of Incompetency

 Your Account is dormant if your Account has not had any customer-initiated activity (that is, if you have not logged in to Online Banking or the Mobile App, and have made no purchases, no cash withdrawals, no cash remittances, or no balance inquiry fees have been assessed) for 365 consecutive days.
-For security reasons, we may refuse a withdrawal or transfer from an Account we internally classify as dormant, in our sole discretion, if we cannot reach you in a timely fashion to confirm the transaction’s authorization.
-An eDDA that has become dormant and that has no funds will be closed.
-An Account Inactivity Fee may be assessed each month against remaining funds if permitted by applicable state law.
+For security reasons, we may refuse a withdrawal or transfer from an Account we internally classify as dormant, in our sole discretion, if we cannot reach you in a timely fashion to confirm the transaction's authorization.
+An Account that has become dormant and that has no funds will be closed.
+An Account Inactivity Fee may be assessed each month against remaining funds if permitted by applicable state law, and as disclosed in the Schedule of Fees.

 8. Accounts Presumed to Be Abandoned